Rana-KV/tag-security/assessments/projects/TiKV/self-assessment.md

 ## Overview
 **TiKV (Ti Key-Value)**
 TiKV is an open-source, distributed, and transactional key-value database.
-TiKV is scalable, low latency, and easy to use key-value database, and it is optimized for petabyte-scale deployments.
+TiKV is scalable, low latency, and an easy to use key-value database, and it is optimized for petabyte-scale deployments.

 ### Background